High Performance Batteries

 Lithium Sulphur batteries address some of the problems and limitations of LI-ion batteries, but don’t present a viable alternative in large scale battery manufacture as yet.
 However, Lithium Sulphur BNNT batteries present the next generation super performance batteries which are safer, cheaper, lighter, longer lasting, quick to charge and more flexible in shape and size.

-Deakin University, in collaboration with BNNT Technology Limited, has commenced an advanced R&D project for designing, building, testing and validating a new form of Lithium Sulphur battery incorporating BNNT’s.
+Deakin University, in collaboration with BNNT Technology Pty Ltd, has commenced an advanced R&D project for designing, building, testing and validating a new form of Lithium Sulphur battery incorporating BNNT’s.
 BNNT’s will be used as a protective coating for Lithium metal anodes.
 The network and excellent thermal conductivity of the BNNT layer can inhibit dendrite growth from the anode and promote significant heat dissipation which greatly improves the safety of the battery design and prevents anode degradation of the Li-S batteries.
 BNNT’s will also be used to improve the thermal stability and mechanical strength of polymer separators and protect cathodes.
 BNNT’s will be interpolated into solid-state electrolytes for flexible Li-S batteries.

 The new architecture and improved chemistry in Lithium Sulphur BNNT battery design will provide industries with new opportunities for revolutionary and more sustainable electric powered products.